? Research — Stryx Labs · The lab stryxlabs Reach us

 Multimodal recall

 Architecture diagrams, screenshots, voice notes — all indexed and recallable alongside code.
-Whisper for voice, image embeddings for visuals, all stitched into the same memory graph.
+All stitched into the same memory graph.

 Research